-Initial award packaging for student financial aid is based on full-time enrollment costs and is adjusted when final enrollment status is determined for each semester at the close of the add/drop period.
+Initial award packaging for student financial aid is based on full-time enrollment costs and is adjusted when final enrollment statuses determined for each semester at the close of the add/drop period.

 FSEOG and need-based tuition waivers are awarded to applicants who have the lowest EFC.

 Federal Work Study funds are awarded based on unmet need.
-Students are encouraged to fund part of their education through work earnings to avoid excess loan debt.
+Students are encouraged to fund part of their education through work earnings to avoid excessive loan debt.